Rise Of The Greatest Magus

 Story wise I like the concept for the magic system; it's well thought out and strikes the right balance of detailed and open ended.
-I also appreciated how the MC was given an advantage without it being obnoxious, his perk is baisically just being super talented.
+I also appreciated how the MC was given an advantage without it being obnoxious; his perk is being talented.

-Character wise the MC is not the most interesting character.
-But it's still early and I feel that, since he has memories of his past life and the his new life has magic, the reality of this being his life and not some character he is playing has not yet set in.
-So far we haven't gotten a ton of background on other characters, but so far it seems like there is a diverse set of backgrounds and motivations to find out more about in the future.
+Character wise the MC is not interesting.
+However, it's still early and I feel that, since he has memories of his past life and the his new life has magic, the reality of this being his life and not some character he is playing has not yet set in.
+So far we haven't gotten much background on other characters, but it seems like there are a diverse set of backgrounds and motivations to discover in the future.

 I haven't noticed any egregious issues with grammar, though I have noticed some typos.

-Style wise the author favors direct language and description over dialogue, though part that omay be because the MC is a bit of a loner.
+Style wise the author favors direct language and description over dialogue, though that may be because the MC is a bit of a loner.